owise1/ic-js/docs/ic-export.md

 things to know about .ic format
 +leading plus means "yes"
-+tags can be timestamped by appending comma then js time,1620150217594
-// leading minus means "no"
++tags can be timestamped by appending comma then js time,1620150217594 +leading minus means "no"
 -harms hippos
 // when you want to switch to a new tag trump
-+huckster
++gone but not forgotten
 // and go back again nbd
 things to know about .ic format
 +super flexible